 If you have received a student loan, or several, to finance your education, then you may be wondering when you need to begin paying the loans back.
-The good news is that, as long as you are enrolled at least half-time (generally, this means completing 6+ credit hours per semester), then you do not need to start repaying the loans until six months after graduation.
+The good news is that, as long as you are enrolled at least half-time (generally this means completing a minimum of six credit hours per semester), you do not need to start repaying the loans until six months after graduation.
 Repayment requirements can vary, depending on whether the loan is issued by the federal government or a private lender.
 Before you sign on the dotted line, make sure that you clearly understand when you need to begin paying your loans back.

 Repaying Your Federal Student Loans

 Student loans issued by the U.S. federal government do not require repayment while you are still enrolled in school at least half-time.
 In addition, you will be granted a grace period of approximately six months following graduation.
 After six months, during which time it is assumed that you will have found employment suited to your degree, you are required to begin repaying your loans.
-However, if you opt for a Direct Consolidation Loan to simplify your monthly loan payments, then you by default waive your right to any remaining portion of the grace period.
+However, if you opt for a Direct Consolidation Loan to simplify your monthly loan payments, then you waive your right to any remaining portion of the grace period by default.